dtbootcamp/web/zz_notes/slides-notes.md

 ## Day 03: More HTML and Intro to CSS
 ### overall:
 ~~!important: I don’t have power point on my machine so the fonts get messed up.
 Save as PDF?~~

+- mention new html5 elements for improved semantics from html4:

+  - Section  - Header  - Footer  - Aside  - Nav  - Article  - Main  - Figure/figcaption  - Time

 ### individual slides:
 - 12 & 13: add some words to the un-ordered list tags so they aren’t empty (not sure if this is because I’m viewing the file in keynote)